NornirAS/HACKATHON_2023/README.md

 ## Setup

-Each team will be granted with predefined domain, token, and username(email).
+Each team will be granted with predefined domain, service, token, authToken, and username(email).
 With this setup, they will be able to perform all necessary API calls listed below.

 ## Bounty program